matthewrwilton/powershell-scripts/README.md

 **Example:** git-pull-and-rebase dev -i

 **Notes:** Relies on "git branch" prefixing the current branch with "* ".
 Additionally, because I am lazy, I use a customised version of this that has the branch parameter hardcoded.

+### git-rm-origs

+Removes all .orig files (merge originals) that show up in git status.
+Used when these files are not automatically cleaned up after a merge.
+Can prompt before removing files.

+**Usage:** git-rm-origs [-Confirm (Optional)]

+### kill-iis-express

+Kills the IIS Express process.